rackerbenoit/chef-flywaydb/README.md

 ### Resources

-Use migrate, info, validate, baseline, or repair actions to _install_ flywaydb and execute associated flyway command.
+Use migrate, info, validate, baseline, or repair actions to _install_ flywaydb and _execute_ associated flyway command.

 #### Attributes

 * `flyway_conf` -  Flyway configuration path or settings to copy or create as `#{install_dir}/conf/flyway.conf` accordingly.
 Settings in alt_conf override settings in flyway.conf.
-Settings in params override all other settings.
+Settings in params override all settings.
 Default: `nil`.
 * `alt_conf` -  Alternative configuration path or settings.
 An array of both paths and/or settings is also supported.
 Each path or settings are written as `#{install_dir}/conf/#{name}[_#{i + 1}].conf` where name is the resource name and i is the index in array.
 Each item in an array will result in an independent execution of Flyway.
 Settings in alt_conf override settings in flyway.conf.
-Settings in params override all other settings.
+Settings in params override all settings.
 Default: `nil`.
 * `params` - Command-line parameters to pass to flyway command.
-Settings in params override all other settings.
+Settings in params override all settings.
 Default: `{}`.
 * `name` - Name of the alternative conf file when alt_conf is defined.
-Defaults to resource name.
+Defaults to resource block name.
 * `debug` - Print debug output during execution of flyway commands.
 Default: `false`.
-* `sensitive` - Suppress logging the Flyway command that was executed to hide sensitive information but still log Flyway stdout and stderr to chef-client.
-Writing of conf files will also be suppressed when executing on Chef-client versions that support sensitive.
+* `sensitive` - Suppress logging the Flyway command executed to hide sensitive information but still log Flyway stdout and stderr to Chef-client.
+Writing of conf files will also be suppressed when executing with Chef-client versions that support sensitive.
 Default: `true`.

 #### Examples